chendaniely/chendaniely.github.io/_posts/2015-02-05-open-sourcing-a-python-project-II.md

 [github]() account,
 and have RTD track the repository that you are working on.
-Make sure when you are setting up the RTD, under advanced settings, be sure to use to dropdown menu and select `Sphinx Documentaiton`.
-I believe the default would be something along the lines of `markdown`.
+Make sure when you are setting up the RTD, under advanced settings, be sure to use to dropdown menu and select `Sphinx HTML`.
+I believe the default would be something along the lines of `Automatically Choose`.
 After that is all set, every push you make will cause RTD to rebuild the documentation.

+Select `Python` under Programming Language